dr.ir. AP (Annet) Pauwelussen

 In 2017, I graduated for my PhD degree cum laude with the SDC group of Wageningen University with my project ‘Amphibious Anthropology’.
 I have a MSc degree (cum laude) in Development Sociology (Wageningen) and a MA in Cultural Anthropology (Leiden University).

-In my research I investigate the diverging ways people know and value marine nature across different communities, regions and sectors, and how this affects the way marine conservation and restoration take shape in practice.
-I am particulalry interested in the politics involved in what ways of knowing and relating to the sea takes precedence, give structural power relations in which marine governance is entrenched, to make room for plural voices and alternative (de-colonial, non-extractive, multi-species) ways of caring for ocean ecologies.
-To do this, I combine ethnography with mobile and audiovisual methods.
-Theoretically, I am inspired by environmental anthropology, science and technology studies, political ecology, multispecies ethnography and feminist theory.
+In my research I investigate the diverging ways people know and value marine nature across cultures, communities and sectors, and how this shapes marine conservation and restoration in practice.
+I am particulalry interested in the politics involved in what ways of knowing and relating to the sea takes precedence, considering structural power relations in marine governance, to explore possibilities for plural and more equitable ways of caring for ocean ecologies.
+I combine ethnography with mobile methods, and am inspired by environmental anthropology, science and technology studies, political ecology, feminist & queer theory and multispecies approaches.

 This project explores how different values, knowledge and histories of human-oyster relations are in- or excluded in current endeavors to restore oyster reefs, and/or in what ways such diversity can be enhanced or made more visible – as a condition for inclusive and equitable networks of marine restoration across sectors and (epistemic) communities.